colibrilab/mssql-model-generator/readme.txt

             }
         ...

-    You can change the names of the fields:
+    You can change the names of the columns:

         ...
             const config = {